Deception Tip 78:

 Hello and welcome to the Deception Tips podcast where you will learn amazing cues to detect deceit that will help you read people like never before.
 I’m your host Spencer Coffman, let’s get started.

 Introverted people don’t like the social interaction, the talking, the entire speaking out of it all, being heard, they’re introverted for crying out loud.
-Extroverted people love the spotlight, they want to be heard, they want to talk, they want people to hear them.
-Therefore, when you are questioning anybody, whether it’s a little bit extroverted to completely extroverted or highly extroverted, they will talk.
+Extroverted people love the spotlight, they want to be heard, they want to talk, and they want people to hear them.
+Therefore, when you are questioning anybody, whether it’s a little bit extroverted completely extroverted, or highly extroverted, they will talk.

 With that said, let’s move on to the deception tip for today, we’re talking about the Entire Story, how important it is for you to let the liar speak or let the person speak.
 You want to let them talk and we’ve talked about this a couple of times in past episodes, I’ll touch on those a little bit.

 Before we touch on them, before we dive into this, here it is, Deception Tip number 78.
 Be careful to listen to the entire story as words can often have more than one meaning.
 Use context to determine whether or not they are being deceptive.
 Here it is again, Deception Tip number 78.
 Be careful to listen to the entire story as words can often have more than one meaning.
 Use context to determine whether or not they are being deceptive.

 Alright, that was a big tip, this is probably one of our longest tips of all of these deception tips.
 Basically, you need to listen to the whole story because their words can have more than one meaning, a word can mean more than one thing.
 It could sound the same, mean different things like the word ‘read and read’, they’re spelled the same, sound different, have different meanings.